Welcome to the return of the light! The Wheel turns and we turn with it!

 However, spiritual practice, like other forms of artistic practice, does help us develop skill.
 The skills—yes, skills—of love, mindfulness, integrity, authenticity, compassion, and wisdom, to name a few.

 Coming to our practice each day expresses that we yearn for wholeness.
-We want to be living piano handout of our Deepest, Wisest Self.
+We want to be living out of our Deepest, Wisest Self.
 We want to be aligned with the Flow of the Divine River.
 We want to live the good life, the life of our own most deeply held values.

 I recognize as I write this how much I have struggled in my own practice.
 How unsettled I can be, and how much I then need to reengage my own Deep Wisdom.